hashgraph/hedera-services/hedera-node/docs/design/services/consensus-service/topic-custom-fees.md

       - Check if fee collector account is usable (not deleted/expired).
       - Check if the fee type is `fixed`.
       - If the fee has denominating token:
-        - Check if the token is usable ()
+        - Check if the token is usable
-        - Validate fee amount - TBD MAX_FEE is not defined in the HIP, and it is used in the context of SDK only
+        - Check if the token is fungible
+        - Check if the fee amount is no more then the token's max supply
         - Check if the collector is associated with the token
     - Store the values of the new fields in the state.